 Online Conference Agenda – Myopia 2026

-June 5, 2026 | Central European Time (CET)
+June 5, 2026 | Central European Summer Time (CEST)

 Opening of the conference – Prof. Andrzej Grzybowski, MD, PhD